DevOps Practice

 - Counter-Example(s):

-- Software Reliability Engineering (SRE) Practices, which focus on ensuring system reliability and performance.
+- Software Reliability Engineering (SRE) Practices, which focus on system reliability rather than DevOps development-operations integration.

-- Data Engineering Practices, which involve designing and maintaining data infrastructure and pipelines.
+- Data Engineering Practices, which specialize in data infrastructure rather than DevOps software delivery pipelines.

 References